SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 Author Response
 ---------------

-Many SIGPLAN conferences have included author response as part of the paper review process, and the general feedback concerning author response has been positive (see
+Many SIGPLAN conferences have included author response mecbhanisms as part of the paper review process, and the general feedback concerning author response has been positive (see
 [Experiences with Author Response at PLDI and ICFP 2004](http://portalparts.acm.org/1060000/1052883/fm/frontmatter.pdf),